quinnathy/the-411-on-311/README.md

 5. **The fastest-resolving complaint type** is Noise - House of Worship, at under 1 hour on average.

-6. **High complaint volume correlates with faster resolution**, not slower — suggesting the city's capacity scales with demand in ways that disadvantage quieter neighborhoods.
+6. **High complaint volume correlates with faster resolution**, not slower — suggesting the city's capacity scales with demand in ways that disadvantage neighborhoods that don't usually call 311 for various reasons.

 7. **Statistical outliers can reflect administrative behavior**, not just service quality.
 The ZIP 10153 anomaly shows how bulk data closures can create misleading signals in geographic analysis.